ONLINE @ MTSU – Spring 2022

 Dear MTSU colleagues,

 We are so pleased to share another issue of our newsletter with resources for faculty teaching online, as well as resources for their students.
-We publish three issues per year, and we share current events, resources, and faculty development opportunities from MTSU Online, as well as other newsworthy items in the world of online learning.
+We publish two issues per year, and we share current events, resources, and faculty development opportunities from MTSU Online, as well as other newsworthy items in the world of online learning.

 The big news is MTSU launched nine new online programs this year, with more online programs on the way.
 This is a significant increase from 16 to now a total of 25 online programs.
 Working with our dedicated faculty, our staff and instructional designers have facilitated the development of 119 new online courses this year, and 51 course redevelopments.